InfraBlockchain/infrablochain-docs/en/infrablockchain/devops/deploy.md

 There are three methods for server deployment:

-- systemd
+- Systemd
-- docker
+- Docker
-- kubernetes
+- Kubernetes

 Let's explore how to deploy using these three methods.